msandor0410/software-testing-assignments/README.md

--  **Assignment 01 – Gherkin Login**
+-  **Assignment 01 – Gherkin Login:**
     -  Cucumber/Gherkin test cases for a login function (happy path, validation, and various failure states).
     -  Minimal Java step definitions to run the scenarios without a real backend.
     -  **Note:** The minimal code was created with assistance from **GPT-5 Thinking (ChatGPT)**, since writing code was **not part of the assignment** itself.